Tegenungan Waterfall Near Ubud, Bali

 Tegenungan Waterfall is probably the busiest and most famous waterfall in Bali, and it’s super easy to reach from Ubud or Sanur.

-You can swim in the falls (before the safety rope), and there are some warungs where you can sit and eat while enjoying the view.
+You can swim in the pool below the falls (if you’re careful), and there are some restaurants where you can sit and eat while enjoying the view.

 I wouldn’t recommend Tegenungan if you’re looking for a secret waterfall with no crowds, but it’s still worth a visit just for the scenic views!This travel guide will explain how to get there, and everything you need to know before you go!